 We need to collect 300 applications and fees.
 Once we reach 300, UNC Asheville will submit these to the NC DMV for the original production.

 New plate applications are accepted Feb.
 15 of each year.
 Following that, the DMV has 180 days to put the plates into production.
-Thus, we estimate that plates will be in production no later than Aug.
-15, 2019.

 Can I personalize my special plate?